 What changes with computer use agents

-• Agents work across any application, including legacy systems and virtualized desktops where traditional RPA struggles.
+- Works across legacy apps, Citrix, and virtualized desktops where RPA struggles.

 How to move without the risk

-If you want to see how computer use agents handle real desktop environments with security and compliance in mind, book a demo with the Coasty team at https://cal.com/coasty/15min.
+To see how computer use agents can strengthen your automation and compliance posture, book a demo with the Coasty team at https://cal.com/coasty/15min.

 Want to see this in action?